Chip Cookies for April Fool’s Day

 - Cut an oval with an egg cutter.
 Then, use a smaller egg cutter or a smashed football cutter to cut out the center.

 I think I am getting softer in my old age because this year, my April Fools trick is edible.
-Last year, my cookies were not really cookies.
+Last year, my cookies were not cookies.
 They were made with clay and I also made brownies with Styrofoam.
 You can see how to make them here.

 I hope you have a great April Fools day and don’t get tricked to badly!